unageek/inari/README.md

 ## Requirements

-The nightly Rust toolchain is required, since the [new `asm!` macro](https://blog.rust-lang.org/inside-rust/2020/06/08/new-inline-asm.html) is used in the crate.
+The nightly Rust toolchain is required, since the [new `asm!` macro](https://blog.rust-lang.org/inside-rust/2020/06/08/new-inline-asm.html) is used.

-There is one conditional feature:
+## Conditional features

 - `gmp` (enabled by default) - Enables operations that depend on GMP and MPFR, namely transcendental functions and conversion between texts and intervals.
 You can opt-out the feature to reduce dependency.
 Even in that case, you can still access to basic arithmetic operations that are required for writing filters for geometric predicates.